-Q: What is the AI-assisted NFIRS Documentation feature?
+Q: What is the AI-assisted NERIS/NFIRS Documentation feature?

-A: The AI-assisted NFIRS Documentation feature simplifies creating Fire Incident Reports by allowing fire service personnel to record incident details verbally.
-This feature combines advanced speech-to-text technology with AI processing to automatically populate NFIRS data fields, significantly reducing documentation time.
+A: The AI-assisted NERIS/NFIRS Documentation feature simplifies creating Fire Incident Reports by allowing fire service personnel to record incident details verbally.
+This feature combines advanced speech-to-text technology with AI processing to automatically populate NERIS/NFIRS data fields, significantly reducing documentation time.

 Q: What types of information can the system process?